Towards the impact of GMC collisions on the star formation rate: Results

 where $m_i$ is the mass of cell $i$, $v_i$ is the velocity of the cell relative to the potential minimum considered, $|B_i|$ is the magnetic field strength of the cell, $\Delta V_i = m_i/\rho_i$ is the approximate cell volume where $\rho_i$ is the cell density, and $e_{\text{th}_i}$ is the thermal energy per unit mass of the cell.

-The number densities of associated with the local minima of the potential cover a wide range of values.
+The number densities associated with the local minima of the potential cover a wide range of values.
 For the purpose of this analysis we focus on a range of associated hydrogen nuclei number densities from $n = 100$ cm$^{-3}$ to $10^6$ cm$^{-3}$.
 Our motivation for adopting a lower limit of 100~cm$^{-3}$ is to ensure that are selecting regions associated with the cloud and not the surrounding inter-cloud medium.
-The upper limit is based on the sink formation criterion as discussed in Section~\ref{sect:SF}, where, if a cell has a hydrogen nuclei number density greater than $n = 10^6$ cm$^{-3}$, it can possibly form into a sink particle and remove mass from the surrounding gas.
-We split the data into bins of $10^k$ to $10^{k+1}$ cm$^{-3}$ where $k=2$ to $k=5$ in integer steps.
+The upper limit is chosen to match the density threshold for star formation used in W17.
+We split the data into four bins of 1 dex in density starting at $10^2$-$10^{3}$ cm$^{-3}$.

 In Figure~\ref{fig:virialpar1}, we show the ratio of each of the different components of the energy (thermal, magnetic, kinetic) to the gravitational energy as well as the averaged virial parameter for the hydrogen nuclei number density $n$ bin considered for varying collisional velocity.
-The error bars indicate the range of values of each parameter in each bin.
+The error bars indicate the full range of values of each parameter in each bin, i.e.\ the range from the minimum to the maximum value of the parameter.

 Upon first inspection we note that the virial parameter is considerably greater than 1 in almost all of the regions we consider.
-This would imply that they are not gravitationally bound and thus would never form stars as a result.
-However, it should be noted we are considering only a single Jeans length from the potential minimum, and therefore we would expect to recover $\eta \sim 1$ for this region even if the kinetic and magnetic energies were zero.\footnote{We do not recover exactly one because the density and temperature are not constant within the selected region.} Since these components are not zero, it is unsurprising that we recover $\eta \gg 1$ for most of these regions.
+This would imply that they are not gravitationally bound and thus unable to form stars at this point as a result.
+While this is likely true for some regions, particularly in our lower density bins, it should also be noted that we are considering only a single Jeans length from the potential minimum, and therefore we would expect to recover $\eta \sim 1$ for this region even if the kinetic and magnetic energies were zero.\footnote{We do not recover exactly one because the density and temperature are not constant within the selected region.} Since these components are not zero, it is unsurprising that we recover $\eta \gg 1$ for most of these regions, even the ones that will later form stars.
 In practice, all that this means is that the radius of the region that will ultimately collapse is greater than a single Jeans length, owing to the additional support provided by the turbulent motions and the magnetic field.
+Nevertheless, this does provide a clear demonstration of the difficulties involved in identifying star-forming regions based on the properties of individual gas cells, as is the case when applying for example a simple density threshold, since ultimately the answer to the question of whether or not this gas will collapse and form stars depends not only on its own properties but also those of the surrounding gas cells.